Andrew B. Wright, S. M. ’88, Ph. D.

 The code to perform communications with the remoteproc system has been split into a separate file, pru_comm.c.
 This file will be used for every project after this.
 It’s good practice to put the function prototypes in a header file, which will be done in a subsequent project.

 The remoteproc communication flow was redesigned to work with a real-time loop (see the next blog for real time loop).
 In the previous example, there are a number of steps where the program waits for the system to do something.
 These kinds of steps can lead to an infinite wait if something is not quite right.
-Should your PRU be connected to a motor, the motor might be configured in an undesirable state, and this wait could lead to difficult consequences.
+Should your PRU be connected to a motor, the motor might be configured in an undesirable state, and this wait could lead to consequences.

-The redesigned logic uses a state machine to step through the various tasks in order.
-Once the final task has been accomplished, the state is used to bypass the initialization routine.
+The redesigned logic uses a state machine (rpmsg_init) to step through the various tasks in order.
+Once the final task has been accomplished, the state (rpmsg_state) is used to bypass the initialization routine.
 This logic is placed in both the PRU-side code (main.c, pru_comm.c) and the ARM-side code (toggle.c, arm_comm.c).

-A second state machine is used to parse the commands from the remoteproc driver.
-By using a standard format of required the characters ‘a’ followed by ‘f’ followed by the actual command, spurious inputs from the system can be rejected.
+A second state machine is used to parse the commands from the remoteproc driver (parse_message).
+By using a communication format of required characters ‘a’ followed by ‘f’ followed by the actual command, spurious inputs from the system can be rejected.
 As an aside, the reason for ‘a’ and ‘f’ are a throwback to the use of the hexidecimal number 0xa and 0xf as the markers.
 Going with ASCII commands allows the PRU to be managed from the command line using the echo/cat interface.

 In the next blog, a real-time loop will replace the while loop.
 This will allow precise real-time control, along with control over the sample time of the loop.